 This is the Policy for all SIGs developing materials for publishing or creating a work product.
-It is an organizational IPR, meaning that the participant's organization not only reviews and agrees to the IPR.
-Thus each organization must have an appropriate level review in their organization, the IPR is signed by an authorized person for the organization sign it (usually involves their internal legal review).
+It is an organizational IPR, meaning that the participant's organization reviews and agrees to the IPR.
+Thus, each organization must have an appropriate level review in their organization, and the IPR is signed by an authorized person in the organization (usually involves their internal legal review).
 The organization must sign the IPR for each SIG it participates in.
 The format is standard, so a legal team would only have to review once, but each individual IPR must list the name of the SIG the organization's employees will participate in.
-Each individual contributor to a SIG must be aware of the IPR and its contents and contribute ideas / materials.
-IPRs are signed prior to an individual is contributing (but they may listen in until signed).
+Each individual contributor to a SIG must be aware of the IPR and its contents regarding the contributution of ideas and materials.
+IPRs are signed prior to an individual contributing (but they may listen to/audit the meetings until it is signed).

-FIRST allows for open SIG's meaning anyone can apply and join the SIG – including members and non-members of FIRST.
-The SIG Co-Chairs maintain a list or contributors and those auditing the meeting.
-All SIG operate under the guidance of the SIG Board Liaison.
+FIRST allows for open SIGs, meaning anyone can apply and join the SIG – including members and non-members of FIRST.
+The SIG Co-Chairs maintain a list of contributors and those auditing the meeting.
+All SIGs operate under the guidance of the SIG Board Liaison.
 All SIGs are Chartered annually by the FIRST Board of Directors.
-The IPR is currently in use for CVSS SIG, the Vulnerability Coordination SIG and Information Exchange Policy SIG.
+The IPR is currently in use for the CVSS SIG, the Vulnerability Coordination SIG, and the Information Exchange Policy SIG.